-Return to base and review all of the records for accuracy.
-Every boat recorded needs a result or to be scored one of OCS, BFD, ZFP, DNS or DNF Ensure that a set of results is presented to the office without delay, pointing out any potential issues.
-If you want to make further checks, eg from a voice recorder, take a copy and work on this.
+Review all of the records for accuracy.
+Every boat recorded needs a result or to be scored one of OCS, ZFP, UFD, BFD RET, NSC, DNS or DNF.

+Ensure that a set of results is presented/emailed10 to the office without delay, pointing out any potential issues.
+If you want to make further checks, e.g. from a voice recorder, take a copy and work on this.
 Please do not leave the club until the results have been entered, checked and any queries resolved.

 Race Review:

-Please fill in the race review form and discuss with a member of the sailing committee to see where improvements can be made when running races for QMSC.
-And Thanks for helping!
-Queen Mary Sailing Club Race Officer Check List Pursuit Racing (Read in conjunction with QM Club RO presentation and current NOR and SIs for course diagrams) Before the event:
+Please let the Sailing Secretary know of any issues with equipment or processes, and at any time discuss with a member of the sailing committee to see where improvements can be made when running races for QMSC.
+And thanks for helping!

+Pursuit Racing